stolostron/integrity-shield/README.md

 Integrity shield api uses [k8s-manifest-sigstore](https://github.com/sigstore/k8s-manifest-sigstore) internally to verify k8s manifest.

 You can define which resource to be protected in `ManifestIntegrityConstraint` which is a custom resource based on [constraint framework](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/#constraints) of OPA/Gatekeeper.
-For example, the following snippet shows an example definition of protected resources in a namespace. `ManifestIntegrityConstraint` includes the parameters field.
-In the parameters field, you can configure the profile for verifying resources such as ignoreFields, signers, and so on.
+For example, the following snippet shows an example definition of protected resources in a namespace.
 ```yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1
 kind: ManifestIntegrityConstraint